David Dusing: Tenor and choral music leader

 Dusing founded the choir, the Dusing Singers (DS; also known as the David Dusing Ensemble).
 The group was actively performing in concert series as early as the Spring of 1984.
 The choral group toured periodically in the 1980s and 1990s.
 This included a Christmas concert presented in conjunction with the RDCS at The Church of the Holy Trinity in 1989.
 In 1991 the DS released the album The Cool Of The Day: The Music Of Jean Ritchie which featured the ensemble performing vocal arrangement's of Jean Ritchie's music by Dusing.
 The DS also recorded music for the soundtrack of the 1995 film Dead Man Walking.
 Dusing also performed as a member of the Norman Luboff Choir and succeeded Luboff as the ensemble's conductor in the last months of his life.
 Following Luboff's death in September 1987, he conducted the choir on a concert tour to Australia in November 1987.
-He also served as chorus master for Peter Sellars's stagings of Cosi Fan Tutte (1986) and Don Giovanni (1987) in New York.
+He also served as chorus master for Peter Sellars's stagings of Così fan tutte (1986) and Don Giovanni (1987) in New York.

 Dusing also occasionally worked in musical theatre.
 In 1979 he was a featured singer in Radio City Music Hall's stage adaptation of the 1937 Disney animated film Snow White and the Seven Dwarfs.
 After this he portrayed Sir Lionel in a national tour of Camelot.
 In 1986 he starred as Seryozha in Stanley Silverman's musical revue The Black Sea Follies featuring the music of Dmitri Shostakovich which was staged in a co-production by the Music-Theatre Group of Brooklyn and the Lenox Arts Center of Massachusetts.
 After a run at the Lenox Arts Center, the production was performed Off-Broadway in New York at Playwrights Horizons.

 In 1987 Dusing was the tenor soloist in Bach's Christ lag in Todes Banden, BWV 4, Anton Bruckner's Requiem, and Mozart's Mass in D major, K. 194 with the Richmond Choral Society (RCS).
 He performed with the RCS again in 1988 as a soloist in Beethoven's Mass in C major.
 In 1992 he was a guest performer on Garrison Keillor's American Radio Company program.